Pā: Swamp pā

 Fox noted that lake pā were quite common inland in places such as the Waikato.
 Frequently they appear to have been constructed for whānau (extended family) size groups.
 The topography was often flat, although a headland or spur location was favoured.
 The lake frontage was usually protected with a single row of palisades but the landward boundary was protected by a double row.
 Mangakaware swamp pā, Waikato, had an area of about 3,400 m^{2}.
 There were 137 palisade post holes identified.
 The likely total number of posts was about 500.
 It contained eight buildings within the palisades, six of which have been identified as whare, the largest of which was 2.4 m x 6 m.
 One building was possibly a cooking shelter and the last a large storehouse.
 There was one rectangular structure, 1.5 m x 3 m, just outside the swampside palisades which was most likely either a drying rack or storehouse.
 Swamps and lakes provided eels, ducks, weka (swamp hen) and in some cases fish.
 The largest of this type was found at Lake Ngāroto, Waikato, the ancient settlement of the Ngāti Apakura, very close to the battle of Hingakaka.
 This was a built on a much larger scale.
 Large numbers of carved wooden artefacts were found preserved in the peat.
 These are on display at the nearby Te Awamutu museum.

-Kaiapoi is a well-known example of a pā using swamp as a key part of its defence.
+Kaiapoi north of Christchurch is a well-known example of a pā using swamp as a key part of its defence.
+South of Christchurch the settlement of Taumutu on the western shore of Lake Ellesmere / Te Waihora was sited defensively on a peninsula of dry land surrounded by swamp, but the subsequent lowering of the lake level drained the wetlands and the pā eroded into the sea.